arturataide/I2C4IOPT/README.md

 ![GALS Models](https://raw.githubusercontent.com/arturataide/IOPT2AC/master/images/etfa/split.jpg)

-In order to obtain the C code the user has to access every GALS Model ad press the "Generate C Code" button.
+In order to obtain the C code the user has to access every GALS Model and press the "Generate C Code" button.
 This model code is present in [this folder] named as "3cars_async_TD-1.zip", "3cars_async_TD-5.zip" and "3cars_async_TD-6.zip".

 #### Prepare the Arduino project